 It is a terrifying thing to fall into the hands of the living God.

-Calvin adds: “At this point in particular the flesh rages when it hears that the predestination to death of those who perish is referred to the will of God.”
+John Calvin: “At this point in particular the flesh rages when it hears that the predestination to death of those who perish is referred to the will of God.”
 (Calvin’s New Testament Commentaries: Romans and Thessalonians, p.208, emphasis mine)

 Calvinism teaches that by decree, God created a class of the damned, that is, those who were “predestined to death,” allegedly for the glory of God the Father.
 However, Hebrews 10:31 proves otherwise.
 This verse says that if you exhaust God’s patience, you will “fall into the hands of the living God.”
 If you are not supposed to be there, and you end up there, and if predestination works as Calvinism teaches, then predestination isn’t working the way it’s supposed to work, or else there is flawed logic in Calvinism.

-John Calvin comments: “He concludes from this that it is a fearful thing to fall into the hands of the living God, because mortal man, however inimical he may be, cannot carry his enmity beyond death, but the power of God is not confined to such narrow limits.
+John Calvin: “He concludes from this that it is a fearful thing to fall into the hands of the living God, because mortal man, however inimical he may be, cannot carry his enmity beyond death, but the power of God is not confined to such narrow limits.
 We often escape from men, we cannot escape the judgment of God.”
 (Calvin’s New Testament Commentaries: Hebrews and I and II Peter, p.150, emphasis mine)

 Pity the poor soul who was “created for the specific purpose of perishing.”